Arcath/jekyll-atom/README.md

 # Configuring

-Jekyll-Atom has a couple of settings that can be set through the [Atom] settings.
+Jekyll-Atom has a few settings that can be set through the [Atom] settings.

 `Layouts Dir` The path to your layouts, defaults to `_layouts/`